ddaugher/ddaugher.github.io/_publications/managers_guide_to_engineering_practices.md

 This one seems pretty straight forward to me.
 Each card on the wall should have a pair of names (you are pairing... right?).
 The names are a great way to know who to ask when you have a question about a card.
 It also helps to know when someone needs something to work on.
 Also... it helps to know when someone is violating the teams WIP limits.
 Please put names on the cards.

 ## blocked cards
+This one just makes sense to me, but not everyone seems to want to indicate when a card is blocked.
+It doesn't indicate you or the team is doing anything wrong.
+It just makes it big a visible when something is not going as planned.
+You know... the whole purpose of having a card wall in the first place.

 ## excursus